Introduction

-Like most teenagers at the age of 16, I was still unclear about what I wanted to do for a career but knew that a solitary O’ Level in English wasn’t going to cut it if I wanted to have any chance of landing a role at a top company.
+Like most at the age of 16, I was still unclear about what I wanted to do for a career but knew that the two O’ Levels weren’t going to cut it if I wanted to have any chance of landing a position at a top company.

-So I enrolled at another school, which was the polar opposite of my previous school in terms of reputation.
-A lot of my classmates had famous parents.
+So I enrolled at another school, where many of my classmates had famous parents.
 My best friend at the time, was Mick Jagger’s nephew.
-And being a rebellious 16 year old, I once turned down an opportunity to have dinner and an audience with Jack Nicholson.
+Being a rebellious 16 year old I once turned down an opportunity to have dinner and an audience with Jack Nicholson.

 But that’s another story…

-What mattered was I was able to improve my grades by orders of magnitude and get into University.
+What mattered was I was able to improve my grades by orders of magnitude, and eventually get into University.

 After graduating with Honours in Business, while searching for that perfect career role in marketing, I’d take up temporary roles.
 One such role was at Cornhill Publications in central London, cold calling prospective customers to sell advertising for an annual oil and gas industry periodical.